 How to choose the best investment option

 Ireland is one of the few countries to offer multiple choices to those who want to immigrate here based on investment.
 While for some the possibility of starting a business is the most viable, for others buying a property in Ireland seems like a better option.
 Either way, the amount of money to be injected is nearly the same.
-In order to find out if the value of the property is 450,000, the future owner can make an inquiry with the Irish Land Registrar.
+In order to find out if the value of the property is EUR 450,000, the future owner can make an inquiry with the Irish Land Registrar.

 Other important aspects to consider when applying for an Ireland investment visa is that the Irish residence permit is first issued for 2 years and then can be renewed for 3 more years.
 Following that, the foreign citizen can apply for an Irish permanent residence permit.
 The investor visa is one of the fastest routes for non-EU citizens who want to move to Ireland, so if you are interested in this program, do not hesitate to contact our immigration lawyers for assistance.